Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A strong month of production doesn’t guarantee cash.
 Collections lag, denials reset the clock, and patient balances can age without follow-up.

-Fix: manage lag days, denials, days in A/R, and net collections weekly.
+Fix: manage lag days, denials, days in A/R, and net collections weekly as part of financial reporting, giving leaders clearer valuable insights into the practice’s financial health.

 Mistake: hiring ahead of collection timing